 Poultry has the potential to carry salmonella.
 To ensure it's safe to eat, all chicken should be cooked to an internal temperature of 165 F (read on an instant-read thermometer).
 However, dark meat tastes better between 175 F and 180 F because it breaks down the collagen.
 Cooking times are different for each cut: whole legs take longer than thighs, drumsticks cook the fastest, and boneless chicken cooks more quickly than bone-in cuts.
 If you're substituting different chicken pieces than a recipe calls for, you'll need to adjust the time and use a thermometer.
 Quite often, it's best to let the chicken rest for a few minutes after removing it from the heat.

 Most people know the phrase, "tastes like chicken," and that's exactly what chicken legs taste like.
 Thanks to the dark, fatty meat, they tend to have a more unctuous texture and mouthfeel.
 You'll also find the flavor a little stronger than chicken breast.

 Spruce up your next chicken dinner with new techniques and spices and discover the full range of this versatile cut.
 Plan to serve one whole chicken leg, two thighs, or three to four drumsticks per person.

 Where to Buy

-Remove chicken legs from supermarket packaging (unless they're vacuum sealed) and place in an airtight container.
-If refrigerating, use within three days or freeze for up to six months.
-When defrosting frozen meat, make sure to place it in a bowl or on a plate to catch any moisture that might leak out.
+Unless they're vacuum-sealed, remove chicken legs from supermarket packaging and place them in an airtight container.
+Depending on the use-by date, chicken can be refrigerated for up to three days.
+You can freeze chicken for up to six months; wrap the pieces individually in plastic wrap or foil, and place them in a freezer bag or vacuum seal.
+Defrost frozen chicken overnight in the refrigerator, placing it in a bowl or on a plate to catch any moisture that might leak out.